ernienaylor/nakmuaymedia/docs/VERCEL_BUILD_FIX.md

 export function middleware(request) {
   // Check if the request is for the not-found page if (request.nextUrl.pathname === '/_not-found') {
-    // Redirect to the custom 404 page return NextResponse.redirect(new URL('/404', request.url));
+    // Redirect to our custom not-found page return NextResponse.redirect(new URL('/not-found', request.url));
   }

   // Continue with the request